nikiforov-org/react-doc-render/README.md

 export default App;
 ```

-### Message function for displaying a message instead of rendering the default component.
+### Message function
+`message` attribute is for displaying a message instead of rendering the default component.
 It can be used, for example, for displaying alerts and toasts.
 ```tsx
 import React from 'react';
 import { DocRender } from "react-doc-render";